ipspace/netlab/docs/caveats.md

 (vyos-clab)=
 It looks like the official VyOS container is not updated as part of the daily builds; *netlab* uses a [third-party container](https://github.com/sysoleg/vyos-container) (`ghcr.io/sysoleg/vyos-container`) to run VyOS with *containerlab*.

-(caveats-os10)=
-## Dell OS10

-Dell OS10 uses a concept of a so-called *Virtual Network* interface to try to handle transparently VLANs and VXLANs in the same way.
-However, it seems that right now it is **NOT** possible to activate OSPF on a *Virtual Network* (VLAN) SVI interface.

-Sadly, it's also **NOT** possible to use *VRRP* on a *Virtual Network* interface (but *anycast* gateway is supported).
-At the same time, *anycast* gateway is not supported on plain *ethernet* interfaces, so you need to use *VRRP* there.

-(caveats-vmx)=
-## Juniper vMX in Containerlab

-Juniper vMX runs as a container in _containerlab_.
-You have to use _vrnetlab_ to build the container from a vMX disk image.
-See [_containerlab_ documentation](https://containerlab.dev/manual/kinds/vr-vmx/) for further details.

-The Juniper vMX image in *vrnetlab* uses the network `10.0.0.0/24` for its own internal network, which conflicts with the default network used by **netlab** for the loopback addressing.
-See [](clab-vrnetlab) for details.

-(caveats-vptx)=
-## Juniper vPTX

-* *netlab* release 1.7.0 supports only vJunosEvolved releases that do not require external PFE- and RPIO links.
-The first vJunosEvolved release implementing internal PFE- and RPIO links is the release 23.2R1-S1.8.

-The rest of this section lists information you might find helpful if you're a long-time Junos user:

-* vJunos Evolved (vJunos EVO, Juniper vPTX) uses Linux instead of BSD as the underlying OS.
-There are some basic differences from a "default" JunOS instance, including the management interface name, which is `re0:mgmt-0`.
-* After the VM boots up, you need to wait for the *virtual FPC* to become *Online* before being able to forward packets.
-You can verify this with `show chassis fpc`. **NOTE**: You can see the network interfaces only after the *FPC* is online.
-* It seems that the DHCP Client of the management interface does not install a default route, even if received by the DHCP server.
-* The VM will complain about missing licenses.
-You can ignore that.

-(caveats-vsrx)=
-## Juniper vSRX in Containerlab

-You can run Juniper vSRX as a container packaged by *vrnetlab*.
-See [_containerlab_ documentation](https://containerlab.dev/manual/kinds/vr-vsrx/) for further details.

-The Juniper vSRX image in *vrnetlab* uses the network `10.0.0.0/24` for its own internal network, which conflicts with the default network used by **netlab** for the loopback addressing.
-See [](clab-vrnetlab) for details.

-vSRX container built with *vrnetlab* uses **flow based forwarding**.
-You have two ways to use it:

-* Configure security zones, and attach interfaces and rules to them;
-* Change the mode to [**packet based forwarding**](https://supportportal.juniper.net/s/article/SRX-How-to-change-forwarding-mode-for-IPv4-from-flow-based-to-packet-based).

-(caveats-aruba)=
-## Aruba AOS-CX

-* Ansible automation of Aruba AOS-CX requires the installation of the [ArubaNetworks Ansible Collection](https://galaxy.ansible.com/arubanetworks/aoscx) with `ansible-galaxy collection install arubanetworks.aoscx`.
-* Limitations of the Aruba AOS-CX Simulator can be found [here](https://feature-navigator.arubanetworks.com/), selecting *CX Simulator* as platform.

-### VRF and L3VPN Caveats

-* OSPF processes can be only *1-63*.
-VRF indexes usually are > 100, so a device tweak will map every *vrfidx* to a different OSPF process id.
-That means you cannot have more than 62 VRF using OSPF.
-* On the Aruba AOS-CX Virtual version *10.11.0001*, MPLS L3VPN forwarding plane seems broken (while the control plane is working fine).

-### VXLAN and EVPN Caveats

-* The VXLAN dataplane (at least, on the virtual version) seems not supporting VNI greater than 65535.
-If you set an higher value, an overflow will occur, and you may have overlapping VNIs.
-The workaround for this is to set, i.e., `defaults.vxlan.start_vni: 20000` and `defaults.evpn.start_transit_vni: 10000` (especially on multi-vendor topologies).
-* EVPN Symmetric IRB is supported only from the Aruba AOS-CX Virtual version *10.13*.
-Additionally:
-  * CPU generated traffic does not get encapsulated in Symmetric IRB on AOS-CX Simulator.
-  * Active-Gateway MAC Addresses shall be the same across all VTEPs in AOS-CX Simulator.